kristofzerbe/social-media-image-generator/README.md

 # Run the script

-In the repository you will find an ``index.js``, which executes the generation script ``social-media-image-generator.js``.
+In the repository you will find an ``index.js``, which executes the generation script ``social-media-image-generator.js`` via node.js in the console.
 The generator has 4 parameters:

 1. postFolder - Folder with your posts MD files
 2. photoFolder - Folder with your photographs